jduckett/gutenberg-kjv/README.md

 # environment

-My development environment is liunx.
+My development environment is linux.
 I'm not and never was a python developer.
 I simply chose python cuz I thought it would be quick and common to most developers.  you may have to tweak the main script to get it to run.
+I did my best to stick to standard python libraries.

 I am running python3 and I made the script executable (i think).